Project-Platypus/J3/README.md

 which is bundled with the Java 8 runtime environment.
 After extracting, run `J3.exe`.
 You can also load a data set from the command line by running `J3.exe <file>`.

+You can also download and run [J3.exe](https://github.com/MOEAFramework/J3/releases/download/1.0.0/J3.exe) by itself, although you will need to provide your own data files.

 ### Linux (Debian, Ubuntu, etc.) ###

-A deb file is provided to assist installation of J3 on Linux.
+A deb file is provided to assist installing J3 on Linux.
 This installation requires `openjdk-8-jre`.
-On Ubuntu, we need to add the following repository to satisfy this dependency:
+On Ubuntu, we needed to add the following repository to satisfy this dependency:

 ```